Cosmological analysis of the DESI DR1 Lyman alpha 1D power spectrum: Results

 In the previous section, we presented a broad set of blinded analysis variations that demonstrate that our cosmological constraints are robust.
 We therefore proceeded to unblind the cosmological measurements, obtaining

 where the central values and the uncertainties correspond to the medians and 16 and 84th percentiles, respectively.
 The Pearson correlation coefficient between these parameters is $r = -0.1738^{+0.0006}_{-0.0006}$, obtained by computing the correlation coefficient over 100 random subsamples of the chain, each containing half of the posterior samples.
 Note that minor differences may exist in the definition of the compressed parameters compared to other analyses in the literature; for reproducibility, our code to compute the value of the compressed parameters is publicly available\footnote{\url{https://github.com/igmhub/cobaya_lya_p1d}}.
+In \cref{app:pivot}, we also report the constraints at the optimal pivot scale for DESI DR1.

-In \cref{fig:constraints}, the blue contours show the constraints from our baseline analysis, while the orange, green, red, and purple contours correspond to the results from the analysis of SDSS DR2 \cite{McDonald2006}, SDSS DR9 (BOSS) \cite{palanque-delabrouille2015ConstraintNeutrinoMasses}, and SDSS DR14 (eBOSS) from \cite{p1d_Chabanier2019} and \cite{Walther2025_lyssa}, respectively.
+In \cref{fig:constraints}, the blue contours show the constraints from our baseline analysis, while the orange, green, red, and purple contours correspond to the results from the analysis of SDSS DR2 \cite{McDonald2005a, McDonald2006}, SDSS DR9 (BOSS) \cite{palanque-delabrouille2015ConstraintNeutrinoMasses}, and SDSS DR14 (eBOSS) from \cite{p1d_Chabanier2019} and \cite{Walther2025_lyssa}, respectively.
 The black contours indicate constraints from the analysis of temperature and polarization measurements from \Planck~2018 (\Planck T\&E \cite{planck2018_like, Planck2018}) under the $\Lambda$CDM model with $\sum m_\nu=0.06$ eV.
 Blue dots indicate the locations of the 30 fixed-and-paired \mpgadget simulations, which sample the $1\,\sigma$ credible interval of the posterior precisely.
 Consequently, our emulator error estimates (see \cref{sec:emulator_performance}) are reliable within this region, though they may be underestimated beyond it.

 Despite being derived from 62\,807 high-SNR spectra, our \nstar constraints are weaker than those from the aforementioned analyses of BOSS and eBOSS data, extracted from 13\,821 and 43\,751 high-SNR spectra, respectively.
 This is likely caused by several methodological differences between the analyses.
 The most significant ones are that we marginalize over both LLS and \siisii contamination and account for emulator errors, all neglected in the previous analyses.
 Each of these variations increases the uncertainties in the compressed parameters by approximately 50, 20, and 25\%, respectively; taken together, these account for most of the difference in constraining power between these analyses.
 Furthermore, we find that the uncertainty on \nstar increases more than on \deltastar, which partially explains the different degeneracy direction between our and previous analyses.